Off of its newly won Tony Award, Dallas Theatre Center gave us a show that, with a little work, is ready for Broadway.

-The music by Lewis Flinn is so full of life and vigor that it automatically put a smile on my face, plus when you have voices like Alysha Umphress, Ashely Park, and Nick Bailey, you can’t go wrong.
+The music by Lewis Flinn is so full of life and vigor mixing a more modern folk stlye with trubador-like numbers; plus when you have voices like Alysha Umphress, Ashely Park, and Nick Bailey, you can’t go wrong.

 However, beautiful music and a cornucopia of strong actors can’t hide the glaring issues HOOD has with its book.

 Robin Hood has so many iconic characters that HOOD is giventhe challenge to introduce them all into the story while still advancing the plot.
 This is where HOOD bit off more than it could chew.

 By spending majority of Act 1 introducing each of the Merry Men and wasting time on pointless plot threads, we miss out on important character building for the emotional core of the show: Meg.